davetayls/davetayls.github.com/_posts/2016-06-17-pure-components.md

 In my time as a developer and a frontend architect I want to learn and solidify the techniques that don’t change, the ones that often underpin all of the frameworks that come and go.
 This has helped me embrace an ever changing landscape and not shy away from it due to exhaustion.

 Take these 5 steps, look at how they fit into your team’s processes.
 You’ll be on your way to a more maintainable and testable codebase.

-Dave Taylor (http://davetayls.me) is an experienced Frontend Architect and HTML5 App Developer who has worked with a number of creative agencies over the past 14 years.
-He is helping development teams work more productively and scale better.